lsuits/lsu-block_quickmail/README.md

 * Filter by Role
 * Filter by Groups
 * Optionally allow Students to email people within their group.
+* Alternate sending email
+* Embed images and other content in emails and signatures

 ## Download